qwd/dev-site/content/en/docs/configuration/project-and-key.md

 ### Delete credential

-> <strong>Warning:</strong> The deletion is irrevocable, and you can no longer use this credential for API authentication.
+> **Warning:** The deletion is irrevocable, and you can no longer use this credential for API authentication.
 {.bqdanger}
 1. Select the KEY you want to delete.
 2. Click "Delete" button.